Ratio of Debt-to-Income

 - Gross monthly income of $3,500 x .41 = $1,435 can be applied to recurring debt plus housing expenses

-Remember these are only guidelines.
-We'd be thrilled to help you pre-qualify to help you determine how much you can afford.
+Don't forget these are just guidelines.
+We'd be thrilled to pre-qualify you to determine how much you can afford.